neo4j/neo4j-aws-glue/README.md

 > [!IMPORTANT]
 > Even though this repository is public and has a released binary, the process of official support is not in place yet.

-# Neo4j JDBC Driver for AWS Glue
+# Neo4j Connector for AWS Glue

 ## Preface